2021/22 Part-time Undergraduate course

 Also some students undertake further study in other related fields and disciplines, for example Sociology, Psychology and Community Development.

-Students are required to undertake a small work-based project within their work organisation.
+Students are required to undertake one work-based module in the organisation they work in.

 Central Admissions Magee